Table of Contents

 Gross description

-- Ill defined neoplasm with blurring of gray white junction and expansion of the infiltrated brain areas
+- Ill defined neoplasm with blurring of gray-white junction and expansion of the infiltrated brain areas

-- Variable textures: firm, soft, gelatinous, granular
+- Variable textures: firm, soft, gelatinous, granular, depending on CNS WHO grade (cellularity, necrosis)

 - Variable microcystic change imparting a spongy appearance